 The Nature Reserve provides a diversity of different habitats including ponds, marsh area, scrub and more recent woodlands each with their own distinctive flora and fauna.
 The vegetation on the canal is luxuriant in the summer and in order to prevent silting large numbers of water plants have to be removed annually.
 A series of ponds and scrapes or winter wetlands have also been created in recent years which can be viewed from two bird hides.

 Forest Farm is notable for some very special species.
 Kingfishers are the prime attraction near the bird hides, where they are often seen overlooking the scrapes, especially once the reeds have been cut back in September/October.
 Bitterns come and stay every year, along with Grey Herons, Little Grebes, and Snipes, as well as a varied selection of birds not so common.
 Most species are thought to breed on site and continue to do annually.

 Birds you can see here include:

-Canada Goose, Mallard, Teal, Goosander, Great Cormorant, Little Egret, Grey Heron, Little Grebe, Sparrowhawk, Common Buzzard, Water Rail, Eurasian Coot, Moorhen, Common Snipe, Black-headed Gull, Lesser Black-backed Gull, Common Woodpigeon, Collared Dove, Tawny Owl, Common Kingfisher, Great Spotted Woodpecker, Green Woodpecker, Grey Wagtail, Pied Wagtail, White-throated Dipper, House Sparrow, Dunnock, Eurasian Wren, European Robin, Eurasian Blackbird, Song Thrush, Mistle Thrush, Redwing, Eurasian Reed Warbler, Blackcap, Garden Warbler, Goldcrest, Long-tailed Tit, Coal Tit, Blue Tit, Great Tit, Eurasian Treecreeper, Eurasian Nuthatch, Eurasian Jay, Jackdaw, Carrion Crow, Eurasian Magpie, Chaffinch, European Greenfinch, European Goldfinch, Eurasian Bullfinch, Eurasian Linnet, Common Reed Bunting
+Canada Goose, Mallard, Teal, Goosander, Great Cormorant, Little Egret, Grey Heron, Little Grebe, Sparrowhawk, Common Buzzard, Water Rail, Eurasian Coot, Moorhen, Common Snipe, Black-headed Gull, Lesser Black-backed Gull, Herring Gull, Common Woodpigeon, Stock Dove, Collared Dove, Tawny Owl, Common Kingfisher, Great Spotted Woodpecker, Green Woodpecker, Grey Wagtail, Pied Wagtail, White-throated Dipper, House Sparrow, Dunnock, Eurasian Wren, European Robin, Eurasian Blackbird, Song Thrush, Mistle Thrush, Redwing, Eurasian Reed Warbler, Blackcap, Garden Warbler, Goldcrest, Long-tailed Tit, Coal Tit, Blue Tit, Great Tit, Eurasian Treecreeper, Eurasian Nuthatch, Eurasian Jay, Jackdaw, Carrion Crow, Eurasian Magpie, Chaffinch, European Greenfinch, European Goldfinch, Eurasian Bullfinch, Eurasian Linnet, Common Reed Bunting

 The reserve is also excellent to see other wildlife.
 The reserve is well known for its foxes who sometimes make themselves appear by wandering around the open grasslands and past the two reserve hides.
 The reserve also has the typical grey squirrels and rabbits.